petershin/liferay-learn/docs/dxp/latest/en/liferay-development/client-extensions.md

 Batch client extensions provide data entities to your Liferay instance, such as [object definitions](./objects/creating-and-managing-objects/exporting-and-importing-object-definitions.md) or [workflow definitions](../process-automation/workflow/introduction-to-workflow.md).
 Create batch client extensions by exporting data via the [batch engine framework](../headless-delivery/consuming-apis/batch-engine-api-basics-exporting-data.md).

-See [Importing and Exporting Data](./importing-exporting-data.md) for more information on this specific type.
+See [Importing/Exporting Data](./importing-exporting-data.md) for more information on this specific type.

 ## Where to Go From Here

 To get a soft, step-by-step tour of how to write client extensions, follow the learning path below, which starts you off with the easiest client extension to implement, and then moves on from there.

 1. [Modifying the Favicon](./customizing-liferays-look-and-feel/using-a-theme-favicon-client-extension.md)
 1. [Adding CSS](./customizing-liferays-look-and-feel/using-a-css-client-extension.md)